skip to main content

 Heather Fudger /

-In this new world of work, organizations have had to make many adjustments to the way people work.
-We have gone from an office full of people prior to the pandemic, to people working primarily from their homes in the midst of the pandemic, and now in the new normal, back to an environment where some people are physically in their offices, while others are working remotely.
+In the past few years, organizations have had to make many adjustments to the way people work.
+We have gone from an office full of people prior to the pandemic, to people working primarily from their homes in the midst of the pandemic, and now back to an environment where most workers are physically in their offices, while others are working remotely or hybrid.
 Today’s workplace is also tomorrow’s workplace – a hybrid balance of working in the office and remotely.

 Subscribe